Office of International Education & Development

 Application Process and Information: Complete the CPT online form and get the supporting documents and necessary signatures.
 Register for the internship class, and then submit the application to the OIED office.
 Do not start the internship until approval is given.

-Curricular Practical Training (CPT) Information Sheet(PDF)
+Curricular Practical Training Information (CPT)

-Optional Practical Training (OPT) for F-1 Students
+Optional Practical Training (OPT) for F-1 students

+What is it?
 Optional Practical Training (OPT) is a term used by the US Citizenship & Immigration Services (USCIS) to describe employment or volunteer work (usually off-campus) in the student’s major field of study.

-When can I start?: Up to 12 months of OPT may be used prior to or after completion of studies.
+When can I start?
+Up to 12 months of OPT may be used prior to or after completion of studies.
 The OPT employment or volunteer work must be directly related to the student’s major or field of study.

 Requirements: The student must be enrolled full-time or on a approved Reduced Course Load for the academic year (9 months) prior to starting the 12 months of OPT employment.